Best Places to visit in Colombia

 Oh Colombia you sure are a jewel in South America.
 Maybe an esmeralda?
 If you have seen the Romancing the Stone you will know what I am talking about.

 Colombia has so much to offer travellers and is starting to receive more tourists.
-I’ve put together a list of some of the top places to visit and created the Ultimate Guide to Colombia.
+I’ve put together a list of some of the top places to visit and created the Ultimate Guide to Colombia and the best places to visit in Colombia.

 Travelgal Nicole contains affiliate links.
 If you make a purchase through these links, I will earn a commission at no extra cost to you.
 These commissions help reduce the ever-increasing costs of keeping this site active.
 Thanks for reading!